 German Word Order with Time

 In this Beginner German lesson you will learn the German word order rules with time.
-This lesson will expand upon what we learned last week about telling time in German to include some more complicated ways of time telling.
-I will also show you a bit about how to use these time things in sentences.
-This includes where to put the time element and some new vocabulary about parts of the day.
+This lesson will expand upon what we learned last week about telling time in German to show you a bit about how to use these time things in sentences.
+This includes where to put the time element and some new vocabulary for various time elements.

 You can also get the extra materials for this lesson about word order with time elements in German sentences including a worksheet with answer key and mp3 files along with the text guide to help you practice your pronunciation by clicking here.